LICs

 The opposite is true for LICs trading at discounts, if there is little demand for a LIC there can be downward pressure on the share price causing it to trade at a discount to its underlying asset value.
 In addition, if a company issues more shares in the LIC at a share price lower than the NTA this can further exaggerate the discount.
 In the case of a LIC trading at a discount, hypothetically, if the portfolio was liquidated each shareholder would be returned more per share than the share price.

-Surely the rational investor would take advantage of the discounted opportunity however not all LICs are created equal.
-In our view, the following is a list of the key items investors can use to gauge whether a LIC trading at a discount could move towards trading at NTA or even a premium.
+In our view, the following is a list of the key factors investors can use to gauge whether a LIC trading at a discount has the potential to move closer to or exceed its NTA:

 View NAOS fully range of LICs